jakekara/lts-cloud/README.md

 Scripts for building and running BlackLab Tomcat app as a container.

-**Note: Building the images equires private startup data, but you can run the public DockerHub image.**
+**Note: Building the images requires private startup data, but you can run the public DockerHub image.**

 ### ./kubernetes